rust-lang/rust/src/doc/rustc/src/platform-support/arm-none-eabi.md

 *all* the optional features available from Arm on that model of CPU and your particular implementation of that CPU may not have those features available.
-In that case, you can use `-C target-feature=-option` to turn off the specific CPU features you do not have available, leaving you with the optimised instruction scheduling and support for the features you do have.
+In that case, you can use `-C target-feature=-option` to turn off the specific CPU features you do not have available, leaving you with the optimized instruction scheduling and support for the features you do have.
 More details are available in the detailed target-specific documentation.